cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If scm_track_enabled is set to true, Cobbler will use the source control method specified by this setting to revision control data objects.
 Currently, only "git" and "hg" are supported.

 **NOTE:** Only data in `/var/lib/cobbler` is revision controlled.

-Please refer to the {% linkup title:"Data Revision Control" extrameta:2.8.0 %} section for more details.
+Please refer to the [Data Revision Control]({% link manuals/2.8.0/4/14_-_Data_Revision_Control.md %}) section for more details.

 ### serializer_pretty_json
 * **type:** Boolean